 Very Low Density Residential (RC-VLDR) - The Very Low Density Residential land use designation provides for the development of detached single family residential dwelling units and ancillary structures on large parcels.
-In the Rural Community Foundation Component (unlike the Community Development Foundation Component, and an explored the community Development Foundation Component).

-which also permits the application of the Very Low Density Residential designation), equestrian and other animal- keeping uses are expected and encouraged.
+In the Rural Community Foundation Component (unlike the Community Development Foundation Component, which also permits the application of the Very Low Density Residential designation), equestrian and other animal- keeping uses are expected and encouraged.
 Agriculture and small scale commercial uses are permitted in this designation.
 The density range is from 1 dwelling unit per acre to 1 dwelling unit per two acres.